 Change is inevitable.
 We all know this.
 But recognizing and reacting to the changes that occur to you, around you, for, and because of you is not.
 You have the power of choice over the dynamic shifts that happen in your life.
-Adapting to change may be hard, however, so I wanted to share a couple tips that have helped me deal with the shift dynamics in my own holistic life at work and in relationships.
+Adapting to change may be hard, however, so I wanted to share a couple of tips that have helped me deal with the shift dynamics in my own holistic life at work and in relationships.

 1. Change is NOT Always Linear

 Change, the shifts, are not linear.
 They zigzag through the stages of your life with no regard for forward or backward.
 They may push you into first, second, or third gear or sometimes even put you in reverse.
-Don’t be discouraged if you find yourself needing to take a couple steps back to reevaluate your situation because of a change.
-I like to think of this step back as a self-correcting and it usually means growth and transformation is around the corner.
+Don’t be discouraged if you find yourself needing to take a couple of steps back to reevaluate your situation because of a change.
+I like to think of this step back as self-correcting and it usually means growth and transformation are around the corner.
 When you find yourself needing to take a big step back, keep in mind:

 I. This is happening for a reason.